 • Republic of Bulgaria in an investment arbitration filed at ICSID by the Czech energy company ČEZ pursuant to the Energy Charter Treaty, involving a dispute in the power sector.

 • Czech Republic in an UNCITRAL rules investment arbitration pursuant to a bilateral investment treaty and the Energy Charter Treaty, filed by claimant Natland N.V., G.I.H.G.
-Limited, Natland Group Ltd., and Radiance Energy Holding, involving a dispute in the renewable energy sector (solar).
+Limited, Natland Group Ltd., and Radiance Energy Holding, involving a dispute in the renewable energy sector (solar) (currently the subject of a set-aside proceeding in Switzerland).

-• Czech Republic in ad hoc investment arbitration filed under a bilateral investment treaty by DiagHuman, administered by the Permanent Court of Arbitration and involving a dispute in the health sector.
+• Czech Republic in ad hoc investment arbitration filed under a bilateral investment treaty by DiagHuman, administered by the Permanent Court of Arbitration and involving a dispute in the health sector (currently the subject of a set-aside proceeding in London).

 Recognition